house-of-abbey/scratch_vhdl/docs/README.md

 [![Open VSX version](https://img.shields.io/open-vsx/v/JosephAbbey/scratch-vhdl-vscode)](https://open-vsx.org/extension/JosephAbbey/scratch-vhdl-vscode)
 [![Open VSX release](https://img.shields.io/open-vsx/release-date/JosephAbbey/scratch-vhdl-vscode)](https://open-vsx.org/extension/JosephAbbey/scratch-vhdl-vscode)

 The purpose of "Scratch VHDL" is to make reprogrammable logic design into child's play.
 Sounds ambitious.
-We'll do this by providing an introductory package of measures to simplify all aspects of design entry from coding through to deployment on a *"Field Programmable Gate Array"* (reprogrammable silicon chip).
-We'll simplify the process into the following step:
+We'll do this by providing an introductory package of measures to simplify all aspects of design entry from coding through to deployment on a *"Field Programmable Gate Array"* (FPGA) which is a reprogrammable silicon chip.
+To learn more about what an FPGA is, you might like to read the blog "[All About FPGAs](https://www.eetimes.com/all-about-fpgas/)" by Bob Zeidman, or "[Basics of FPGA Architecture and Applications](https://www.elprocus.com/fpga-architecture-and-applications/)".
+We'll simplify the FPGA design process into the following step:

 1. Using a *Scratch* interface to enable drag and drop coding of VHDL.
 2. Providing simple examples to code on a basic theme of 4 button and 4 LEDs, thereby...